decentraland/old-documentation/_posts/development-guide/2018-01-08-typescript-tips.md

 > Note: You are free to add TypeScript _expressions_ to make up the `return` value, but you can't add _statements_.
 The difference is that expressions always have a return value, but statements might not.
 You can't use `if/else` or `switch/case` because those are statements, but you can call functions that do the same.

+#### Add or remove entities

+Instead of telling the engine what actions to take to reach a desired state, you tell the engine what new state you want to render, and the engine figures out how to get there.
+If you're familiar with the React framework, you'll note that the Decentraland API is designed around the same ideas.

+**Because of this, there is no action to _add_ or _remove_ entities from the scene**.
+Instead, this is implicitly done when you call the `render()` function telling it to render a different set of entities.

+- If the new set includes an entity that wasn't rendered before, it's implicitly added.
+- If an entitiy is missing from the new set, then it's implicitly removed.

 #### Reference variables from render

 The simplest way to change how something is rendered is to reference the value of a variable from the value of one of the XML attributes.